Midnight Diner 2 could be described as, an examination of Japanese feminine life and the society surrounding them.

 As like the first movie, Midnight Diner 2 is an anthology of three stories, each featuring a Japanese woman at a different stage of life.

-- Grilled Udon: Convival widow Seiko worries for her son Seita, whom she deems unable to look after himself and ill-equipped to take over their family soba noodle shop.
+- Grilled Udon: Convivial widow Seiko worries for her son Seita, whom she deems unable to look after himself and ill-equipped to take over their family soba noodle shop.
 She is aghast when one day, Seita announces his desire to marry a woman 15 years his senior.

 - Tonjiru Set Meal: Elderly Yukiko ends up at the Diner after being scammed.
 Her strange behaviour soon leads Michiru, who takes her in, to suspect the widow is suffering from dementia.